Cine Gear Expo 2018 Awards Filmmakers, Films, and Technology

 Film Series winners received generous prizes, donated by Blackmagic Design, Brother, Chapman-Leonard, Cushlight, Fluotec, IKAN, InkTip, LaCie, Magic Gadgets, Mole-Richardson, On Set Headsets, Profound, Quasar Science, LLC, ScriptE, Sigma, SKB, Tenba, Tiffen, Variety, Wooden Camera, and Zacuto.

-This year’s Cine Gear Expo Technical Awards garnered over 100 entries and the esteemed panel of 14 judges including took their jobs seriously.
+This year’s Cine Gear Expo Technical Awards garnered over 100 entries and the esteemed panel of 14 judges awarded the best of the expo’s new technologies exhibited.
 The diverse list of winners, from lenses to lighting to cranes to cameras can be found at the Technical Awards page of the Cine Gear Expo web site.

 The big news came during the Hollywood Expo when show owners Juliane Grosso and Karl Kresser officially announced that due to years of popular requests from the growing southern filmmaking community, Cine Gear Expo Atlanta will premier in Atlanta, October 6 and 7, 2018 at the world-famous Pinewood Studios.
 Like the Hollywood show, the new event will feature exhibits, seminars, exclusive screenings, and special events.